Graduate Recruitment Guide

 Whatever your business, getting the right person for the job is critical to success.
-With 44% of people under 30 entering Higher Education, there’s an increasing pool of graduate talent to tap in to.
 Graduates bring the flexibility, creativity, motivation and skills that a business needs to stay competitive and dynamic.
-These skills are vital to all sectors.
-Small to Medium Enterprises (SMEs) are increasingly looking to graduates to help drive their business forward.
+But with employment levels in south west England at an all time high, you need to get your recruitment right to attract the right candidates.

-You can use it as a step-by-step guide or you can dip in and out to use what you need.
+Use it as a step-by-step guide or you dip in and out to use what you need.

 Some funded projects provided by universities and business support organisations can offer support and funding for graduate recruitment and induction – these projects allow you to ‘road test’ graduates before making a commitment to full employment, and can provide elements of mentoring, support and development.

 Employers are sometimes concerned that graduates won’t stay long enough to make a return on the investment.
 This is not borne out by research.
 The Institute of Employment Studies (IES) research Measuring Up: Benchmarking Graduate Retention concluded that retention rates are high at 86% on average after three years.